Skip to main content

 🌿 Companions Corn, Carrot

 Fresh lima beans (Phaseolus lunatus) are one of those vegetables where growing your own fills a genuine gap rather than just replicating what’s at the grocery store.
-Outside the Southeast United States, fresh shell limas are nearly impossible to find at retail - the fresh bean market collapsed as processing and freezing became the standard.
-Frozen limas can be found everywhere; fresh limas almost nowhere.
-That’s your competitive advantage.
+Outside the Southeast United States, fresh shell limas are nearly impossible to find at retail.
+The fresh bean market collapsed as processing and freezing became standard.
+Frozen limas are everywhere.
+Fresh limas are almost nowhere.
+That’s your opening.

 What it actually is

-Lima bean is a warm-season annual legume in the family Fabaceae, native to Central and South America.
-It is distinct from the common bean (Phaseolus vulgaris) - different species, different growing requirements, particularly around heat tolerance.
-Lima beans need more heat to set pods than common beans; they stall in cool summers and perform best where temperatures consistently hit 70-85°F during pod fill.
+Lima bean is a warm-season annual legume in family Fabaceae, native to Central and South America.
+It is a distinct species from the common snap bean (Phaseolus vulgaris) - different genetics, different heat requirements, different temperament.
+Lima beans need more sustained warmth to set pods than common beans.
+They stall in cool summers and perform best where temperatures consistently hit 80-90°F through July and August.
+They are not a cool-season crop by any stretch, and treating them like one is the fastest way to a frustrating season.

 The ROI case